-Nadia Trehiou, Director at Ocorian in Jersey, examines the compelling reasons why Jersey remains an attractive jurisdiction for establishing a company.
+Nadia Trehiou, Director at Ocorian in Jersey, examines the compelling reasons why Jersey remains an attractive jurisdiction to incorporate a company.

-One of the natural by-products of globalisation is that corporate clients have a wider-than-ever choice regarding where to do business.
+One of the natural by-products of globalisation is that corporate clients have a wider than ever choice regarding where to do business.
 And part of the decision-making process may well involve where to incorporate a company.
-In the wake of the Covid-19 pandemic and with ongoing geopolitical instability, such decisions come with increased weight and require thorough consideration.

-As such, clients are looking to balance economic benefits with certainty and security.
-And many are turning to Jersey to provide exactly that.
-Here are six reasons why.
+Clients are looking to balance economic benefits with certainty and security, and many are turning to Jersey to provide exactly that.

 1. Stability of Jersey as a jurisdiction